DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Purchase order.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Picking list registration
+# Shipment receipt - Purchase order

-The following subsections will describe how to view and process the picking list registration from the 3PL warehouse. <br>
+The following subsections will describe how to view and process the Shipment receipt - Purchase order from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

-If the 3PL doesn't pick all the original picking list lines/short pick:
-- The lines not included in the inbound picking list registration's **Handling status** will be marked as **Canceled**
-- The company will need to generate a new D365 picking list if the remaining lines and short picked quantities still requires picking
+Processing this document posts an arrival journal against the purchase order. <br>

-Optional document settings also allow posting the sales order's delivery note and/or shipping the transfer order.
+Optional document settings also allows for posting the purchase order's product receipt for the registered stock.

 ## Prerequisites
 The following setup is prerequisites for the picking list registration

 1. Create [Inventory status Id mapping](../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) to map the 3PL's values to D365 inventory statuses.
 1. Create [Template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.
-1. Create [Setting profile](../SETUP/SETTING%20PROFILES/Picking%20list%20registration.md) for the document.
+1. Create [Setting profile](../SETUP/SETTING%20PROFILES/Shipment%20receipt%20-%20Purchase%20order.md) for the document.
-1. Create [Validation profile](../SETUP/VALIDATION%20PROFILES/Picking%20list%20registration.md) for the document.
+1. Create [Validation profile](../SETUP/VALIDATION%20PROFILES/Shipment%20receipt%20-%20Purchase%20order.md) for the document.
 1. If the warehouse [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new trading partner.
 1. Assign the 3PL setup to the warehouse trading partner's options.
-1. Add and enable the **picking list** document to the [Warehouse trading partner](../SETUP/Trading%20partner.md) and select the applicable:
+1. Add and enable the **Shipment receipt - Purchase order** document to the [Warehouse trading partner](../SETUP/Trading%20partner.md) and select the applicable:
     - Template
     - Setting profile
     - Validation profile